tgfrerer/island/plan.md

 vulkan object id for each resource - indices match frame available resources vector.

-when we record command buffers, we store index into the frame resource list - that way we can be much faster at assigning resources

-- Something like an allocator which comes with the frame context - an arena allocator which provides you with storage for any temporary objects that different libraries want to create, and which have a frame-bound lifespan; this will need to be thread-safe but should be quite trivial to attain, if the `used_mem` index is an atomic `uint32_t` value, for example.

 # Next Step Features
 - entity-component system for nodes
 - add materials for renderer
 - implement a post processing effects pipeline
 - implement pbrt materials based on gltf reference implementation
 - investigate intel performance primitives for multithreading
-- implement compute pipeline - and compute passes
 - implement pipeline generation as a channeled op - per encoder first, then consolidate those elements generated within a frame